CompassNav: Steering From Path Imitation To Decision Understanding In Navigation: Introduction

+Approaches to this problem generally fall into Modular or End-to-End (E2E) categories.
+Traditional modular systems rely on explicit world representations~\citep{zhou2025beliefmapnav, yokoyama2024vlfm}.
+While geometrically precise, they face two main challenges in real-world deployment: fragility to sensor noise and a semantic gap where engineered maps struggle to interpret unstructured human commands (e.g., "find a quiet spot for reading").
+In contrast, we advocate for E2E approaches~\citep{goetting2024end, gu2025doraemon} based on Large Vision-Language Models (LVLMs).
+LVLMs avoid the reliance on fragile explicit mapping and possess a native capacity for processing natural language, making them well-suited for understanding complex human intent.

+However, despite the potential of LVLM architectures, current training paradigms often rely on Path Imitation~\citep{liu2025nav,gao2025octonav,krantz2020beyond}.
+This approach treats navigation as a memory task, optimizing the agent to minimize deviations from a single expert trajectory.
+We argue that this is suboptimal for dynamic environments where valid paths are rarely unique.
+Strictly imitating a single ground truth ignores alternative viable routes and fails to teach the agent the underlying causal structure of navigation—effectively prioritizing memorization over reasoning.

+To address this, we introduce a paradigm shift towards Decision Understanding.
+We define this as the agent's ability to internalize spatial structures and execute a Think-then-Act heuristic.
+Unlike the binary signals used in path imitation, decision understanding requires the agent to analyze the current state, predict the outcomes of all available actions, and make decisions based on a panoramic value assessment.
+This enables the agent to learn not just what to do, but why one action is preferable to another.
+We visualize this shift in Figure~\ref{fig:paradigm_comparison}.

+We implement this vision in the CompassNav framework, which is built on two technical pillars.
+First, the Compass-Data-22k dataset moves beyond single-path supervision.
+Its RFT subset utilizes A* geodesic distances to annotate all feasible actions, creating a dense field of correctness within the decision space.
+Second, we design a Gap-Aware Hybrid Reward function to balance certainty and exploration.
+By analyzing the gap between optimal and suboptimal actions, the function enforces decisive strategies in clear scenarios while allowing for higher entropy in ambiguous ones, thereby adapting to the multi-path nature of real-world navigation.

 Finally, to ensure our agent is prepared to develop this sophisticated reasoning capability, we address the "cold-start" problem~\citep{zhang2025cold} with a preparatory Supervised Fine-Tuning (SFT) stage.
 This entire SFT-then-RFT recipe provides an integrated solution that operationalizes our new paradigm, enabling agents to learn how to weigh options and decide, rather than just follow.
-Our core technical contributions are: \begin{itemize} \item \textbf{The Compass-Data-22k Dataset for Decision Understanding.} We introduce a novel 22k-trajectory dataset designed to embody our new paradigm.
-It comprises an 11k-sample set of distilled reasoning traces for Supervised Fine-Tuning (SFT) and a corresponding 11k-sample set for Reinforcement Fine-Tuning (RFT), which shifts supervision from single-path imitation to a panoramic view by densely annotating all feasible actions with A* geodesic distances.
+Our core technical contributions are: \begin{itemize} \item \textbf{The Compass-Data-22k Dataset for Decision Understanding.} We introduce a novel dataset of 22k trajectories designed to support our new paradigm.
+It includes distilled reasoning traces for Supervised Fine-Tuning (SFT) and a Reinforcement Fine-Tuning (RFT) subset that shifts supervision from single-path imitation to a panoramic view, densely annotating all feasible actions with geodesic distances.